kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 * Genres - focus on growth in two categories:
   *	Blockbusters
     *	high margin, low volume
-    *	genres: Action, Adventure, and Fantasy movies
+    *	genres: Action, Adventure, Fantasy, Animation, and Family movies
   *	Crowd-pleasers
     * low margin, high volume
-    *	genres: Romance, Comedy, Animation, and Family movies
+    *	genres: Romance and Comedy movies
 * Plot keywords
   * I identified the plot keywords with the highest average gross and profit, as well as the keywords that are unprofitable, on average.
 Further analysis is needed to determine which keywords are associated with consistent strong results.